gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 ## Learning Goals

-You may recall learning about divide and conquer algorithms such as Quick Sort, Merge Sort, and Binary Search.
-This lesson is intended to serve as a refresher for the divide and conquer approach.
+This lesson is intended to serve as an abbreviated walkthrough of the divide and conquer approach.

-This lesson requires prior knowledge about the divide and conquer technique and you are encouraged to re-read the Divide and Conquer lesson under the Algorithmic Strategies topic provided during classroom if you require more details about any of the review topics mentioned here.
-Any new topics covered in this lesson will be clearly indicated.
+This lesson does not require prior knowledge about the divide and conquer technique, however you are encouraged to re-read the Divide and Conquer lesson under the Algorithmic Strategies topic provided during classroom* if you require more details about any of the review topics mentioned here.

+If you did not have an opportunity to learn about these algorithms previously, you are invited to follow your curiosity and research any topics with which you are unfamiliar.
+Any topics that were not covered in classroom will be clearly indicated.

+### !callout-info

+## *Didn't review Divide and Conquer in Classroom?

+No problem!
+Keep reading and you'll get a description of the most pertinent algorithms.
+However, further research may be required if deeper knowledge or example implementations are desired.

+### !end-callout

 ## Overview

-As a reminder, **Divide and Conquer** is an approach to problem solving that breaks down a large problem into multiple, smaller subproblems.
+**Divide and Conquer** is an approach to problem solving that breaks down a large problem into multiple, smaller subproblems.
 We combine the results of those subproblems to solve the original problem.

 When we write a divide-and-conquer solution we can follow these steps: